CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 Dispute resolution: "In the event of a dispute regarding the annual reconciliation, Tenant shall pay the undisputed amount and may withhold the disputed amount pending resolution.
 Disputes shall be resolved by [mediation/arbitration/litigation] in accordance with Section [X]."

-The estoppel certificate connection: Reconciliation timing matters for estoppel certificates — a buyer or lender will ask whether all prior year reconciliations have been completed.
+The estoppel certificate connection: Reconciliation timing matters for estoppel certificates.
+A buyer or lender will ask whether all prior year reconciliations have been completed.
 Clean reconciliation timing makes estoppel requests much simpler to handle.

 Clause 10: Tax and Insurance Pass-Through Definition